Risk management

 Risk mitigation

-ALK and its collaborative partners perform thorough risk assessments of their research and development programmes throughout the development and registration processes with the objective of risk mitigation to optimise the likelihood of the products reaching the market.
+ALK and its collaboration partners carry out thorough risk assessments of their research and development programmes throughout the development and registration processes, in the interests of risk mitigation to maximise the likelihood of the products reaching the market.
+ALK’s Scientific Committee is responsible for other patient/product-related innovation activities.
+The committee provides instrumental strategic sparring on matters relating to R&D activities and other patient/product-related innovation, including reviewing R&D programmes and the overall R&D pipeline.

-2021 movement: The impact of the risk has increased compared to the year before
+The impact of the risk has increased compared to the year before